 Nearly two decades ago, the two orchards were one, a 127-acre farm owned by the Boyer family.
 Then Charles Boyer and his sister, Ruth Ladd, turned their share into a community called The Peach Orchard.
-Their older brother, Ridgely Boyer, kept his 55-acre share as a farm.
+Their oldest brother, Ridgely Boyer, kept his 55-acre share as a farm.

 "I love the land.
 I love my vocation.
 I see a little more to life than money," said Mr. Boyer, 73. "[My brother and sister] have been good developers, and they've prospered from it."

 The fruits of his labor are in full bloom this week.
 Rosy pink flowers are bursting from row after row of 8-foot-tall peach trees.
 It is a sight Mr. Boyer has enjoyed since he was 8 and watched his father plant 100 peach trees.

 Mr. Boyer is one of Anne Arundel County's remaining peach farmers.
 His 20-acre orchard accounts for nearly half the county's total acreage of peaches, according to the Maryland Agricultural Statistics Service.

 "There was a time when farms were all around," Mr. Boyer said.
 "But now I'm the only one.
 It's a little lonesome, you know."

 He remembers when as many as 40 orchards dotted the county during the 1930s and 1940s.
 One of the biggest concentrations of peach trees was where Baltimore-Washington International Airport's two main runways lie today.
 Farmers had nearly 600 acres there, Mr. Boyer recalled.